This article on what churches can learn from Starbucks was written at the Kingsview Village Starbucks.

 Reason #1: Starbucks’ mission (the “why”) is greater than their product (the “what”).
 Starbucks’ mission is “to inspire and nurture the human spirit – one person, one cup and one neighborhood at a time.”
 Inspiring and nurturing human spirit is so much greater of a mission than selling people coffee in neighborhood stores.
 It is transcendent and transformational.
 It aspires to make a difference in the world.
 People want to be part of something greater than themselves.

 Lessons & Questions for Churches.
 For a church to be vital and effective, its vision and mission also must be greater than its product.
-What is your church’s product (what it does every Sunday)?
+To learn from Starbucks, ask yourself: What is your church’s product (what it does every Sunday)?
 How is that different from your church’s vision (what it aspires to be) and mission (why it exists)?
 In what ways are the latter greater from the former?

 Reason #2: Starbucks is focused on a definable market.
-Knowing that one size does not fit all, Starbucks focuses their attention on a particular segment of the market.
+Knowing that one size does not fit all, what churches can learn from Starbucks is that they focus their attention on a particular segment of the market.
 They don’t exclude other portions of the market from coming.
 Rather, they realize that while a vision and mission can be transcendent and transformative, a product and its market must be finite and focused.

 Lessons & Questions for Churches.
 God’s love may be infinite but churches’ human and financial resources are not.
 Effectiveness requires focus.
 Churches must make choices about which segments require their primary focus.
 Has your church leadership define its primary target group(s)?
 How would you describe them?

 Lessons & Questions for Churches.
-Churches must understand their target markets at a similar depth, not only determining the wants they will have when they visit the first time, but also discerning their deepest needs, which when met will plant in them a desire to stay.
+Churches who want to learn from Starbucks must understand their target markets at a similar depth, not only determining the wants they will have when they visit the first time, but also discerning their deepest needs, which when met will plant in them a desire to stay.
 Do you know the wants and needs of the people in your surrounding community?
 How would you describe their wants?
 How would you describe their needs?

 Reason 4: Starbucks designs its entire business around its customers’ wants and needs.
 Starbucks’ CEO says of their marketing strategy, “Sell them what they want, but give them what they need.”
 Starbucks customers may visit because they want coffee, but they stay because Starbucks has met their deeper needs through the things they simply give away.
 The next six reasons will describe some of the deeper needs Starbucks addresses and how they meet them.

 Lessons & Questions for Churches.
 People may come to a church for great worship, but unless the church provides them with great community – a deep sense of connectedness with God and each other – they may not stay, and they will never become truly committed.
-How does your church strike this balance?
+To learn from Starbucks, ask yourself: How does your church strike this balance?
 How do you provide for people’s wants?
 How do you address people’s needs?

 Reason 5: Starbucks stores provide an intentional experience.
 Think of all the senses engaged when you visit a Starbucks.
 There is, of course, the aroma of dark roasted coffee beans in the air.
-Some suggest that Starbucks roasts its beans longer than most places not to improve the taste of the coffee, which is an individual sensation, but to intensify the how it smells when you open the door, which is a shared experience.
-Then there’s the Smooth Jazz playing in the back ground, the barista and other workers moving about assembling your coffee, the visual atmosphere that says “You’re in a Starbucks,” and all those other folks either bopping in and out or hanging out and chatting or working on their laptops.
+Some suggest that Starbucks roasts its beans longer than most places not to improve the taste of the coffee, which is an individual sensation, but to intensify how it smells when you open the door, which is a shared experience.
+Then there’s the Smooth Jazz playing in the background, the barista and other workers moving about assembling your coffee, the visual atmosphere that says, “You’re in a Starbucks,” and all those other folks either bopping in and out or hanging out and chatting or working on their laptops.
 Even when it’s a brief experience, it’s an all-encompassing one.
-And all that doesn’t just happen… It’s part of the Starbucks business plan.
+What churches need to learn from Starbucks is that non of this just happens… It’s part of the Starbucks business plan.

 Lessons & Questions for Churches.
 Churches need to put more attention and intentionality into the experience people have when they visit, yet most churches leave much of that experience to chance.
 It’s not a question of whether people will have an experience in your church, but whether the experience they receive at your hands is the kind of experience you want them to have.
 Strongly liturgical faith traditions, like my own Episcopal Church, have the capability to provide an intentional, all-encompassing experience, but we don’t provide it as often as we could, because sometimes we just lack sufficient intentionality.
 How much of the experience that your church provides attendees is intentional?
 How much “just happens?”
 What aspects the experience work well?
 What needs to be added or improved?